IntelliTect/Coalesce/docs/pages/loading-and-serialization/includes.rst

 In cases where :ref:`CustomDataSources` are used to control loading, the :csharp:`IIncludable.Include` method will not be called.

-When :csharp:`IIncludable` is used, the :ref:`Default Loading Behavior` is suppressed.
+When :csharp:`IIncludable` is used, the :ref:`DefaultLoadingBehavior` is suppressed.
 To get this behavior easily inside your :csharp:`IIncludable.Include` implementation, call the :csharp:`IQueryable<T>.IncludeChildren()` extension method (:csharp:`using IntelliTect.Coalesce.Data;`).

 |